entrelacs

 Introduction

-An “Arrow Space” (AS) is a store for arrows structures involved in the Entrelacs Paradigm.
+An “Arrow Space” (AS) is a store for arrow constructs as defined by the Entrelacs Paradigm.
 It’s the key component of an Entrelacs System.

 Artistic view

-Arrows are basically stored as pairs of pointers
+Arrows are basically stored as deduped self-indexed pairs of pointers

 Prevent Duplicates During Arrows Assimilation